How to Appeal a Long-Term Disability Denial

 • You’re not getting regular medical treatment for your impairment.

-• You didn't prove your impairment keeps you from doing any kind of work (which is how some insurers now define "disabled").
+• You didn’t prove your impairment keeps you from doing any kind of work (under the common “any occupation” standard for LTD policies).

 • Your insurance company has pictures or videos of you doing activities you claim you can’t do.
 Perhaps an insurance investigator took pictures of you working in your yard, or someone posted a video online that shows you dancing at a wedding.